compressor

 What Are Fixed Speed Compressors?

-When considering the type of air compressor you need, fixed-speed compressors are perfect when you are only ever using your air compressor at one speed.
+When considering the type of compressor you need, fixed-speed compressors are perfect when you are only ever using your air compressor at one speed.

 This could be high-pressure or low-pressure, but it requires you to know what you are looking for.